 Roofing including roof space

 Repair category 2

-Notes There is evidence of condensation in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of damp specialists/roofing contractors will be able to provide further advice.
+Notes Weathering and moss growth is noted to the tiled roof surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+I am advised by the seller that the flat roof surface over the rear projection dates from 2020.
+Flat roof coverings have a limited life expectancy and can fail without warning.